FrancoRu/Simple-Router-PHP/README.md

 $router->endpoint('{Verb}', '{Path}', {...Callbacks});
 ```

-### Notas:
+### Notes:
-- **Verbo**: Can take values of: 'GET', 'POST', 'PUT', or 'DELETE'.
+- **Verb**: Can take values of: 'GET', 'POST', 'PUT', or 'DELETE'.
 - **Path**: Is the route after the domain, for example, '/' is the project's root.
 - **Callbacks**: Are the anonymous functions to be used when the route is matched.

-UOnce all your routes are defined, use `start` at the end of your file declaring the routes to start the router:
+Once all your routes are defined, use `start` at the end of your file declaring the routes to start the router:

 ```php
 $router->start();